Does this test have other names?

 What other tests might I have along with this test?

-Your healthcare provider may order other blood tests as part of a fertility study.
+You may need other blood tests as part of a fertility study.
+Your healthcare provider

-Your provider may also order an ultrasound to measure the thickness of the lining
+may also order an ultrasound to measure the thickness of the lining of your uterus

-If you are pregnant, your healthcare provider may order a blood test to measure a
+If you are pregnant, your provider may order a blood test to measure a hormone called

-hormone called human chorionic gonadotropin, or hCG, to help determine if your pregnancy
+human chorionic gonadotropin to help find out if your pregnancy is at risk.

 What do my test results mean?